shan515/ROS/README.md

 # ROS
-Publisher and Subscriber in robot operating system
+Publisher and Subscriber in robot operating system.
+Along with image processing with the help of kinect